rokmohar/alexa-assistant/readme.md

 Google Assistant for Alexa

-# Beta 1
+# Beta 2

 # THIS IS AN UNSTABLE DEVELOPMENT BRANCH - PLEASE DO NOT INSTALL THIS VERSION UNLESS You HAVE BEEN ASKED TO AS IT IS WORK IN PROGRESS!

-This BETA version contains the following:-
+This BETA 2 version contains the following changes:-

-1. First release against beta API
-2. First draft of installation instructions
+1. Automatic set-up of S3 bucket and upload of chime mp3
+2. changed response and chime mp3 file names to use random string from bucket name
+3. Applied a 50% increase in gain on responses

 ### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON - DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION AS IT WON'T PASS!